 Santa Clara, CA Kitchen, Bath and Home Renovation Gadi Construction

-The cost comparison between building a new house and adding an addition depends heavily on your specific circumstances.
-Generally, a well-planned addition can be more cost-effective per square foot than a new build, as you are utilizing existing infrastructure like the foundation, utilities, and one or more walls.
-However, major additions often require significant upgrades to the existing home's systems, such as electrical, plumbing, and HVAC, which can increase costs.
-Constructing a new home offers the advantage of a custom design without the constraints of an existing structure, but it involves higher foundational and overall construction costs.
-A key factor is your property's value; if an addition would over-improve the home for the neighborhood, building new on a different lot might be a better long-term investment.
-Always obtain detailed estimates from licensed contractors for both scenarios.
+The cost comparison between building a new house and adding an addition depends heavily on specific circumstances.
+Generally, a well-planned addition can be more cost-effective per square foot than constructing a new custom home, as you are leveraging existing infrastructure like the foundation, utilities, and one or more walls.
+However, additions often involve complex integration with the old structure, potentially uncovering unforeseen issues that increase costs.
+Building new offers complete design freedom and modern efficiency from the ground up but comes with higher land, demolition (if replacing), and total construction expenses.
+A key factor is your existing property's condition and value; a major addition to a structurally poor home may not be a sound investment.
+Always obtain detailed estimates from licensed contractors for both options.

 252 reviews